prantonia/nyc-taxi-pipeline/docs/project_documentation.md

         DATE(run_timestamp) AS run_date,
         COUNT(*) AS total_runs,
         SUM(CASE WHEN status = 'SUCCESS' THEN 1 ELSE 0 END) AS successful_runs,
+        SUM(CASE WHEN status = 'SKIPPED' THEN 1 ELSE 0 END) AS skipped_runs,
         SUM(CASE WHEN status = 'FAILED' THEN 1 ELSE 0 END) AS failed_runs
     FROM `nyc-taxi-pipeline-477912.nyc_taxi_dataset.pipeline_metadata`
     GROUP BY run_date